A Eulogy for my Grandfather

 My grandfather proposed to my grandmother because he caught a glimpse of her on a fateful day in 1944.

 He enlisted in the Air Force and was sent to England in the early 1940s.
-That too is family lore, because the man wore thick glasses since he was a child.
-But he wanted to fight for his country during the Second World War, and wanted to join the Air Force to do so.
-He couldn’t disclose his terrible eyesight, however, so he failed the eye test several times taking it without glasses.
-They rejected his application.
+That enlistment, too, is family lore; the man wore thick glasses since he was a child but wanted to fight for his country in the Air Force during the Second World War.
+He couldn’t disclose his terrible eyesight, else he’d be rejected outright.
+So, he failed the eye test several times taking it without glasses.
+They turned down his application.

 Did he give up?
 No. He never gave up.
-He memorized the eye chart and waited until a new doctor was giving he exam.
-The sneaky strategy paid off and he finally passed.
+He memorized the eye chart and waited until a new doctor was giving the exam.
+His sneaky strategy paid off, and he finally passed.
 He was sent to Gander in Newfoundland for training, and eventually onwards to England.
-The ruse was up eventually, of course, and he was not able to fly planes.
+The ruse was up eventually, of course, as he was not able to fly planes without glasses.
 Instead, he served happily from the ground.

 (I got my stubbornness from several family members, him among them.)

 One week in 1944, a young woman caught his attention on his way to that weekly game.
-She was walking down the stairs at the hotel with an older woman, her mother, and she stood out immediately, he said.
+She was walking down the stairs at the hotel with an older woman, her mother, and he said that she stood out immediately.

-In all of the times I have heard this story, I never thought to ask how he broke the ice.
-I imagine it started with a cheerful hello.
+In all of the times that I have heard this story, I never thought to ask him how he broke the ice.
+I imagine that it started with a cheerful hello.
 Perhaps, as he saw her heading to a room in the hotel, he asked her if she was retiring so soon.
-It was early evening, and the sun hadn’t set.
+They had crossed paths in the early evening; the sun hadn’t yet set.

 Seeking an escape from the London smog for a weekend, my great-grandmother brought my grandma to the coast with her.
-Slim, petite, and always introspective, I can only imagine what was going through her head that she agreed at age 19 to an impromptu date with a stranger.
+Slim, petite, and always introspective, I never asked her what went through her head to lead her to agree to an impromptu date with a stranger at the age of 19, far from home.

-I suspect it wasn’t logic, because my grandmother, like my grandfather, confirmed that it was love at first sight.
-Further, unbeknownst to my grandfather, she was engaged to a gentleman in London.
-For a shy (engaged!) young lady to leave her mother and wander the beach during the war took something larger than life.
-Love.
+I suspect it wasn’t logic, because my grandmother confirmed, too, that it was love at first sight for her.
+Adding to the boldness of her decision to wander the beach with a 25 year old stranger was the fact that she was engaged to a gentleman in London.
+For a shy (promised!) young lady to take my grandpa up on his offer during the war took something larger than life.

-She did not retire for the night, and instead did what she always did because she was always cold: she went and got a sweater.
-She turned and explained her need for a sweater to my grandfather – this part we all do know – and that she wanted to get her mother settled for the night.
+She did not, in fact, retire for the night, and instead did what she always did because she was always cold: she went and got a sweater.
+The next part we all do know.
+She turned and explained her need for a sweater to my grandfather, and told him that she wanted to get her mother settled for the night.

 And he did.

-Regardless, and as they both told it, those previous plans were impossible now.
-Something shifted in the universe, something firm and unyielding.
-They felt that they were meant to be together despite the chaos that would it would likely cause in their individual families.
+Regardless — and as they both told it — those previous plans were impossible now.
+Something had shifted in the universe, something firm and unyielding.
+They felt that they were meant to be together, despite the chaos that would it would likely cause in each of their families and friends.

 My grandparents during WWII